MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x116---video-tdr-failure.md

 - NA
 ---

-# Bug Check 0x116: VIDEO\_TDR\_FAILURE
+# Bug Check 0x116: VIDEO_TDR_FAILURE

-The VIDEO\_TDR\_FAILURE bug check has a value of 0x00000116.
-This indicates that an attempt to reset the display driver and recover from a timeout failed.
+The VIDEO_TDR_FAILURE bug check has a value of 0x00000116.
+This bug check indicates that an attempt to reset the display driver and recover from a timeout has failed.

 > [!IMPORTANT]
-> This topic is for programmers.
+> This article is for programmers.
 If you are a customer who has received a blue screen error code while using your computer, see [Troubleshoot blue screen errors](https://www.windows.com/stopcode).

-## VIDEO\_TDR\_FAILURE Parameters
+## VIDEO_TDR_FAILURE parameters

 |Parameter|Description|
 |--- |--- |